axoflow/axosyslog-core-docs/content/chapter-intro/supported-platforms/_index.md

 The {{% param "product.name" %}} application is highly portable and is known to run on a wide range of hardware architectures (x86, x86_64, SUN Sparc, PowerPC 32 and 64, Alpha) and operating systems, including Linux, BSD, Solaris, IBM AIX, HP-UX, Mac OS X, Cygwin, and others.

+- To run the {{% param "product.name" %}} container image, see {{% xref "/install/_index.md" %}}.
 - The source code of {{% param "product.name" %}} is released under the GPLv2 license and is [available on GitHub](https://github.com/syslog-ng/syslog-ng).
 - For the available binary installation packages, see [syslog-ng Open Source Edition installation packages](https://github.com/syslog-ng/syslog-ng/#installation-from-binaries).